APPiLY Technologies Logo

 Estimating App Development Costs Based on Features

 The cost to developing a mobile application is closely tied to the set of the features that it contains.
 Each feature adds to the complexity, development time and ultimately the cost of the project.
-Below are a some common features that your app might have.

 User Onboarding